muh404med/Bypass-avira_antivirus/README.md

 Description

-The Bypass-Avira_Antivirus tool is designed to bypass Avira Antivirus version 15.0.34.16-17570 using memory evasion techniques, specifically remote process memory injection.
+ Bypass-Avira_Antivirus tool is designed to bypass Avira Antivirus version 15.0.34.16-17570 using memory evasion techniques, specifically remote process memory injection.
 By using this technique, it becomes possible to execute a custom shellcode undetected by Avira Antivirus

 Usage